Leading Diaphragm Valve Manufacturers

 Materials

-The materials with which manufacturers make a diaphragm valve must be chemically compatible with the material flowing through the valve.
-They must also be durable.
-If the materials are not, the valve will likely sustain damage that can lead to product contamination.
-Materials and compositions they may encounter include adhesives, chemicals, cleaners, coatings, colorants, fuel, paints, silicones, and water.
+Manufacturers must ensure that the materials used to construct a diaphragm valve are chemically compatible with the substances flowing through it and are highly durable.
+Incompatibility or lack of durability can lead to valve damage and potential product contamination.
+These materials may include adhesives, chemicals, cleaners, coatings, colorants, fuel, paints, silicones, and water.

 Valve Body and Lining Materials

-Also, to reduce friction and increase product longevity, manufacturers have the option of adding a body lining of a fluorine plastic or rubber.
+Additionally, to minimize friction and extend the lifespan of the product, manufacturers can opt for a body lining made of fluorine plastic or rubber.

 Diaphragm Materials